Peugeot 508 SW - ABC Leasing

 A significant number of Peugeot 508 customers choose the SW estate version - and you can see why.
 It's sensibly practical, yet very good looking.
 And of course it also benefits from all the technology that's revitalised the improved version of the four-door second generation 508 model's proposition in the ever more competitive medium range market.

 The humble station wagon.
 No longer quite so humble these days.
 In fact, estates have become something of a fashion statement in recent years.
 You'd choose one over the ordinary saloon model even if you didn't necessarily need the extra carrying space.
 Most Peugeot 508 buyers do.
-Here's the 508 SW model, in this case rejuvenated to take on a raft of tough rivals including estate versions of models like the Skoda Superb and the Volkswagen Passat.
+Here's the 508 SW model, back in 2023 rejuvenated to take on a raft of tough rivals including estate versions of models like the Skoda Superb and the Volkswagen Passat.
 So today, what does a potential 508 SW buyer now really want?
 Experience in the market suggests three things: style, class and technology.
-In response, Peugeot has put a lot more thought into this car.
+In response, Peugeot has put a lot more thought into this car, now offered only in Hybrid 225 PHEV form.
 It looks more up-market - and we're promised that it will feel that way when you take a seat behind the wheel.
 There's extra hi-tech equipment too, with things you'd have to pay extra for on some rivals.
 So, has the French brand got this recipe right?
 Let's find out.

 Pictures (High res disabled)